MicrosoftDX/MB-ForensicWatermark/MB-ForensicWatermark/readme.md

 # Getting Started
 ## Deploying process
-### Watermark Storage Account
-First of all you have to create a Azure Resource Group and Azure Storage account in it.
-On these storage you have to create 2 Azure queues on it.
-1. **embeddernotification**: this queue receive output notification from watermark embedder process.
-2. **preprocessorout**: this queue receive output notification from watermark preprocessor process.

-### Azure functions WaterMArkingActions
+### Step 1: Azure functions WaterMArkingActions
 Azure Functions project called **WaterMArkingActions** implement all Action logic and it is call from Logic APPS process.

-Before deploy **WaterMArkingActions** you have to had created Azure Resource Group and Azure Storage on IT (previews step).
-Next, you could deploy functions using right click on project Name Publish.

-After success deployed Azure Function, you need to add configuration Application settings.

-1. **Storageconn**: Azure Storage connection string of Azure watermark Storage.
-It use to keep MMRK files and watermark process information.
+Deploy is base on use Azure Resource manager templates. you could see more information about templates <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy" target="_blank">https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy</a>

+Template **AzureFunctionActions.json** will deploy:

+a.
+Azure Storage Account
+b.
+Azure Hosting Plan
+c.
+Azure Function

+Templates parameters are:

+* **functionAppName*: Azure function name, it has to be unique
+* **TenantId**: your Azure AD TENANT DOMAIN
-2. **TenantId**: your Azure AD TENANT DOMAIN
+* **TenantId**: your Azure AD TENANT DOMAIN
-3. **ClientId**: your Azure AD client ID, to connect to Azure Media Services
+* **ClientId**: your Azure AD client ID, to connect to Azure Media Services
-4. **ClientSecret**: your Azure AD client secret, to connect to Azure Media Services
+* **ClientSecret**: your Azure AD client secret, to connect to Azure Media Services
-5. **AMSApiUri**: your Azure Media Services REST API Endpoint
+* **AMSApiUri**: your Azure Media Services REST API Endpoint
-6. **AMSStorageConStr**: Azure Media Services Storage connection string
+* **AMSStorageConStr**: Azure Media Services Storage connection string
-7. **K8SURL**: Kubernetes cluster REST API endpoint
+* **K8SURL**: Kubernetes cluster REST API endpoint
-8. **K8SURLTOKEN**: Kubernetes cluster REST API token
+* **K8SURLTOKEN**: Kubernetes cluster REST API token
-9. **imageName**: container image name of your watermarking container.
+* **imageName**: container image name of your watermarking container.
-10. **K8SJobAggregation**: Number of rendition to put on the first K8S job. for example on a 5 renditions video, if you use 4, 4 lower rendition will go in one K8S job and the highest resolution will go on a separate job.
+* **K8SJobAggregation**: Number of rendition to put on the first K8S job. for example on a 5 renditions video, if you use 4, 4 lower rendition will go in one K8S job and the highest resolution will go on a separate job.
-11. **gopsize**: GOP size
-12. **KeepWatermakedBlobs**: keep or not on intermediary blob storage the output MP4 after watermark process, default is false.
-Only use true for debugging activities.
-13. **K8SJobAggregationOnlyEmb**: (Optional) Default 1, For Embedded process only, it is the rendition JOB aggregation level.

-After you setup all Function configuration you have to create a **Host Key**.
-That key will use by Logic Apps process to call all functions, so you will use that Key on Logic App configuration.
+* **REPOURL**: Github code repository.
+Use your own Fork, default URL is https://github.com/MicrosoftDX/MB-ForensicWatermark.git

+After deploy this first template you have to create a Azure Function Host key.

+**Host keys** are shared by all functions within the function app.
+When used as an API key, these allow access to any function within the function app.
+More information about <a href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook#working-with-keys" target="_blank">Azure Function Host Key </a>.

+That Host key and Function's name are parameters for the next step.

-### Logic Apps process
+### Step 2: Logic Apps process
 To deploy a Logic APP with visual studio check https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-deploy-from-vs#deploy-your-logic-app-from-visual-studio

 As I mentioned before Logic APPS uses Azure functions to implement same of their actions on the logic process, so you need to have deployed Azure Functions before to configure Logic APPS because you need Azure function URL and KEY.